 Graduating from a pharmacy program provides a clear path to becoming a pharmacist in large or independent pharmacies, but could also put you in the position to explore job opportunities in academia, regulation, or the pharmaceutical industry.
 Pharmacy schools tend to be heavy on prerequisites, so make sure to do your research early in your undergraduate degree to make sure you have the necessary courses.

 The Bachelor of Health Sciences degree program offers excellent preparation for students interested in a career in Pharmacy.
-The courses offered provide students with differing perspectives across the spectrum of health sciences concentrations, and our graduates are well-prepared to apply for admission to Pharmacy schools both inside Canada and internationally.
-The information below provides an overview of the admission process to Pharmacy schools in Canada, and students are encouraged to do their own research into the specific Pharmacy schools in which they are interested.
+The courses offered provide students with differing perspectives across the spectrum of health sciences concentrations, and our graduates are well-prepared to apply for admission to Entry-to-Practice Doctor of Pharmacy (PharmD) programs both inside Canada and internationally.
+The information below provides an overview of the general admission process to PharmD programs in Canada, and students are encouraged to do their own research into the specific Pharmacy schools to which they are interested in attending.

 Before the Application